OpenClimateScience/OpenClimateScience.github.io/curriculum.md

 				How are NASA satellites, field data, and models used to diagnose and predict Earth’s climate system?
 How is climate variability measured and modeled?
 				<ul>
 					<li>Learn how re-analysis data, General Circulation Models, and Earth Systems models are generated and how they differ</li>
-					<li>Discover where different climate datasets can be obatined, at different spatial and temporal scales</li>
+					<li>Discover where different climate datasets can be obtained, at different spatial and temporal scales</li>
-					<li>Read and plot different climate variables from NASA datsets</li>
+					<li>Read and plot different climate variables from NASA datasets</li>
 				</ul>
 			</div>
 		</div>